 The process takes around 15 days.
 You may or may not have to go for a face-to-face interview at JobCentre Plus before getting your NINo.

-National Minimum Wages for International Students in the UK
+National Minimum Wage for International Students

 The NMW as of April 1st, 2022 is:

 - £9.50 per hour for workers 23 and over (known as the National Living Wage)